atlas by clearpeople

 The answer as to who owns knowledge in the enterprise is... everyone.
 Knowledge capture and sharing should be encouraged across the entire enteprise.

 Personal knowledge and expertise are valuable assets that individuals bring to their roles within an organization.
 This includes skills, experiences, and insights that can significantly contribute to the company’s success.
-Organizations must recognize and value these contributions while ensuring that any intellectual property developed during employment is appropriately managed and protected.
+Enterprises must recognize and value these contributions while ensuring that any intellectual property developed during employment is appropriately managed and protected.

 Employees